Sexual Assault Prevention

 - Participating in a sex act with someone who is incapacitated due to the influence of drugs or alcohol and as such is unable to clearly consent to the act.
 Use of alcohol or drugs by the perpetrator does not diminish the violation.

-The Step-UP program is designed to encourage students to be proactive in helping others using a pro-social approach, becoming an empowered bystander.
+Step-UP Stetson is designed to encourage students to be proactive in helping others using a pro-social approach, becoming an empowered bystander.
 This pro-social approach shows the reasons why an individual sometimes doesn't help, which after education, provokes them to help.
 The goals of the program are to:

 - Raise awareness of helping behaviors